DEFRA/epr-backend/docs/architecture/decisions/0004-data-extraction.md

 The endpoints must be protected with basic HTTP authentication (HTTPS only).

-### MVP
+### Agreed

-As a way to alleviate our most immediate needs, we have decided to start with the endpoint that would give us the most visibility on what happens with our organisation applications.
+As a way to alleviate our most immediate needs, we have decided to add with the endpoint that would give us the most visibility on what happens with our organisation applications.

-A new `GET /v1/apply/organisations` endpoint is added which provides retrieves a collection of `organisation` documents from our database.
+A new `GET /v1/apply/report` endpoint is added which provides retrieves 3 document collections from our database: `organisations`, `registrations` and `accreditations`.

 The endpoint is protected by basic authentication.
 Where to keep the authentication credentials is to be defined during the implementation phase.